Homa4/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value: 🖐 used
-  - Identifier
+  - Identifier: 🖐 used
-  - Variable
+  - Variable: 🖐 used
-  - Constant
+  - Constant: 🖐 used
   - Scalar
-  - Literal
+  - Literal: 🖐 used
-  - Expression
+  - Expression: 🖐 used
-  - Heap
+  - Heap: 🖐 used
-  - Function
+  - Function: 🖐 used
   - Procedure
   - Method
   - Class: 🎓 known